It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 8 For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; 9 not as a result of works, so that no one may boast.
 10 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand so that we would walk in them.

-Does it get any more clear and beautiful than that?? – That’s one passage that clearly gives us the whole picture.
+That’s one passage that clearly gives us the whole picture.

 Here’s another passage that spells it out for us so nicely: